thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Select the customer to whom you want to assign the new device.
 Then click "Add";'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-10-ce.png
-        title: 'The device has been created, and it immediately belongs to the selected customer;'
+        title: 'The device has been created, and it immediately belongs to the selected customer.'

 step73:
     0: